midtown-ai/glossary/glossary/d.md

   See also [D], [Autoencoder], [Decoder], [Encoder], [Feature], [Linear Discriminant Analysis], [Principal Component Analysis], [t-SNE], [UMAP]

+# Discount Factor

+ In [Reinforcement Learning],

+ Who has seen the future?

+ Multiply future rewards by a discount factor

+ How far in the future?
+  * Myopic view
+  * Long term view

+ Why is the discount factor between [ 0 and 1 [ ?

+ See also [D], ...

 # Discovery Phase

  Before you build the ML model, you need to understand the problem.
 You may be the expert in ML, but you may not be the expert in problem.
 Ask questions to the domain experts.
 The more questions you ask the more relevant your model will be.
 Here are sample questions for the amazon call centre outing (multi-class) problem (i.e. to which agent-skill should a call be routed next?) :